HanneWillems/PredSim-workshop-ESMAC-2026/S2 CP/README.md

 ### Step 4.
 Scaling muscle fiber length of iliopsoas

-**Summary: **
+**Summary:**

 Iliopsoas contractures cannot be directly estimated from the popliteal angle, as hip position affects hamstring length.
 Therefore, we first estimate the difference in hip angle between the unilateral and bilateral popliteal angle tests, using the hamstring moment-arm ratio.
 This hip angle difference is then used to estimate the iliopsoas contracture.

 #### Background

-Iliopsoas contractures cannot be directly estimated from the popliteal angle because hip position influences hamstring length.
 The popliteal angle is assessed twice: unilaterally and bilaterally.

 - **Unilateral test:** the patient lies supine, the evaluated limb is flexed at the hip with the knee flexed, while the contralateral limb remains extended on the table.
 The knee of the evaluated limb is then moved into maximum extension, and the deficit until full extension is noted (as a negative angle).
 If the contralateral hip flexors (iliopsoas) are tight, the extended contralateral leg pulls the pelvis into anterior tilt, increasing lumbar lordosis.
 This shortens the hamstrings, because part of the measured deficit is actually caused by pelvic tilt rather than true hamstring length.
 - **Bilateral test:** the same test is repeated with the contralateral limb held in flexion, which flattens the lumbar lordosis and keeps the pelvis in a neutral position.
 The bilateral popliteal angle therefore represents the *real* hamstring length, undistorted by pelvic tilt.